Frequently Asked Questions – How it Works

 NARPM – Property Manager Steve Crossland, MPM, has been a member of the Austin Chapter of NARPM (National Association of Residential Property Managers) since 1996, was Austin Chapter President 2003.

 Steve holds both the RMP (Residential Management Professional) and MPM (Master Property Manager) designations from NARPM.
 The MPM designation is difficult to obtain and is held by fewer than 200 property managers nationwide.
 Steve is also a NARPM instructor, providing educational workshops and training for fellow property managers locally and nationwide.

 ABoR – Austin Board of Realtors.
 As Realtors, we are able to place your home for lease in the Austin Multiple Listing Service, exposing it to other central Texas Realtors and Leasing Agents, and we abide by the Realtor Code of Ethics.

-Steve currently serves as 2016 Vice-Chair of the ABoR MLS Policy Committee and will serve a Chairman in 2017.
+Steve currently serves as 2017 Chair of the ABoR MLS Committee.
 He previously served on Ethics and Professional Standards committees as well as other ABoR task forces and committees over the years.